29 October 1988

 Death of social reformer and freedom fighter Kamaladevi Chattopadhyay.

 On 29 October 1988, Kamaladevi Chattopadhyay died aged 85.
 She was a social reformer, freedom fighter and a champion of Indian handicrafts, handloom, theatre and the cooperative movement.
+Social and religious reformers are important for the UPSC exam.

 - Born on 3 April, 1903 at Mangalore to Ananthaya Dhareshwar and Girijamma.
 Her father was the District Collector of Mangalore.